GuitarML/SmartAmpPro/README.md

 Note: Make sure to build in Release mode unless actually debugging.
 Debug mode will not keep up with real time playing.

+## Future Work

+This plugin is designed to showcase the speed at which the guitar models can be trained.
+Using models with larger parameters can improve accuracy at the cost of longer training time.
+The c++ inference can also be rewritten to be more efficient and handle larger models at real time speeds.
+Future work will focus on improving the c++ inference code to handle larger models, and optimizing the LSTM model to handle more complex signals (high gain/distortion).

+The current model training takes a "snapshot" of a particular amp/pedal/rig.
+It is possible to use multiple recordings of different knob settings and train a single model that can interpolate between the settings.
+For example, a model with an adjustable gain parameter, to more accurately simulate the behavior of the system.
+This will also be a focus of future work.

 ## Special Thanks